PyThaiNLP/nlpo3/README.md

-# nlpo3 (formerly oxidized-thainlp)
+# nlpo3

-Thai Natural Language Processing in Rust, with Python and Node bindings.
+Thai Natural Language Processing library in Rust, with Python and Node bindings.

 ## Features